 So, if your bathroom has tile that looks like this and also has bright white plumbing, this shower curtain will relate to the white AND pick up the orange/butterscotch tones in the tile.

-If your finishes have a gold beige undertone, try this one.
+If the hard finishes in your bathroom have a gold beige undertone, try this shower curtain.

-Lots of bathrooms with this undertone, there are many shower curtains that will coordinate.
+There are lots of bathrooms with green grey undertone tiles and floors and there are many shower curtains that will coordinate.

 If you would like your home to fill you with happiness when you walk in the door, go here to learn about my NEW quick colour solutions or to schedule a personal consultation.